Implicit neural representations for accurate estimation of the standard model of white matter: Methods

 \subsection{INR network architecture}

 The purpose of the INR is to map a coordinate vector $\bm{x}$ to a desired output vector $\bm{k}$ which represents the underlying dataset at that coordinate, by passing the coordinate through a neural network $\mathcal{F}_\Psi: \bm{x} \rightarrow \bm{k}$ with weights $\Psi$.
 In our case we map a 3D-coordinate $\bm{x} \in \mathbb{R}^3$ to a vector of parameters for the SM kernel and FOD, $\bm{k} = [D_i, D_e, D_p, f_i, S_0, p^0_0, ... p^m_l]$ where $p^m_l$ is the coefficient of the SH basis function of order $l$ and phase $m$.
-The signal is hence projected onto real SH as in \citep{Lampinen2020TowardsEncoding}.
-The implicit neural representation consists of three parts: the spatial encoding, a small multi-layer perceptron (MLP), and a number of output layers (Figure \ref{fig:architecture}).
+The signal is hence projected onto real SH as in \citep{Lampinen2020TowardsEncoding}. \review{The end result is a representation of a single (dMRI) dataset by a neural network, from which the parameter maps can be inferred at any $\bm{x}$.} The implicit neural representation consists of three parts: the spatial encoding, a small multi-layer perceptron (MLP), and a number of output layers (Figure \ref{fig:architecture}).
 Each of the parts will be discussed in-depth in the upcoming sections.